You log into your Meta Business Suite and see the red banner: “Your ad account has been disabled.” No warning. No clear reason.

 - Fill out the form with your case.

-What to write in the appeal field:
+What to write in the appeal field (if no template provided):

 - Acknowledge the violation – Even if you disagree, show you understand the policy.
 Example: “I understand that Meta prohibits misleading claims.
 However, my ad included a clear disclaimer in the body copy that states results not guaranteed.”